Daniel: Chapter 7

 The following tables are provided only for consideration in addressing how these four beasts could be explained and ultimately fulfilled by countries in existence today, or may soon form in the near future.

 In Daniel 7:8, as Daniel gazed upon the horns, he saw another come up from among them.
 It was a little horn, but it plucked out three of the horns by their roots, from the ten original horns on the beast.
 In addition, this little horn had eyes like a man, and a mouth speaking great things.
-The little horn is the Antichrist as described in Revelation 13, and depicted in this site on Revelation 6, Revelation 13, Revelation 16, Revelation 17, Revelation 18, and Revelation 19.
+The little horn is the Antichrist as described in Revelation 13:1-18, and depicted in this site on Revelation chapter 6, Revelation chapter 13, Revelation chapter 16, Revelation chapter 17, Revelation chapter 18, and Revelation chapter 19.

 The Apostle John had written about the Antichrists, and who they are.
 In John's writings, he refers to the existence of many Antichrists in the present age, and provides their characteristics.
 However, they are distinguished from THE Antichrist depicted here in Daniel 7:8 and elsewhere in Daniel, as well as in the writings of the Apostle Paul.
 In looking at the general characteristics of the Antichrists, John shows that:

-The Apostle Paul wrote concerning THE Antichrist who will be revealed at the beginning of the seven years of tribulation, as well as the Apostle John in writing what was revealed to him in writing the book of Revelation, Revelation 6:1-2.
+The Apostle Paul wrote about THE Antichrist, that he will be revealed at the beginning of the seven years of tribulation.
+The Apostle John wrote the book of Revelation, and and when the Antichrist would be revealed, Revelation 6:1-2.
 THE Antichrist is unique from all that proceeded him in that he is the final one to appear in human history, will have endowed upon him all Satanic power, Revelation 13:1-4, and will be the first person to inhabit the Lake of Fire, Revelation 19:19-20.

 The following are what Paul wrote concerning THE Antichrist: